sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 ![](https://i.imgur.com/FRwYFle.jpg)

 Subscribe to my [gravitative cable car mod](https://steamcommunity.com/workshop/filedetails/?id=2094830335), and see if the mod works with your cable car or any unexpected thing happens.
 Also check if it works fine when the mod is disabled.
 It will help me improve the mod.

 ## Next Steps
-If you find any mistakes, or you have any suggeston, feel free to contact me and I'll update this guide.
+If you find any mistake, or you have any suggeston, feel free to contact me and I'll update this guide.

-If you make a cable car asset that is compatible with my mod, send me a message so I can put your workshop link in the mod description.
+If you make a cable car asset that is compatible with my mod, send me a message so I can put your workshop asset link in the mod description.

-If you make a cable car asset with rotor shaders and would like to share the steps, I can combine it into this guide.
+If you make a cable car asset with rotor shader and would like to share the steps, I can combine it into this guide.